pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/9_image_only.md

 ![Image of the image only module online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/9_image_only_online.png)

 This module displays one image, nothing else.

+## Grid Version

 There is a [grid](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/7_grids.html) variant of this module.

 ## Enabling / Disabling